Exr0nProjects/aloh/readme.md

     - relation instance
         - created
         - importance????
+- how to find entities
+    - strip whitespace -> keyword matching
+    - anything thats capitalized
+    - anything in brackets
+    - named entity recognition
+    - TF-IDF? how to chunk into terms?

 ### a note on stats
 - a line is considered to refer to all entities of the nearest de-indented above line with an entity/tag reference in it